AHartNtkn/AHartNtkn.github.io/_posts/2021-09-20-What-Sort-of-Programs-are-Logic-Programs.md

 nats = Rec (\x -> Choice $ map FixS [Z, S x])
 ```

-Utilizing these, we can implement the previous functions in a way that is debatably simpler than before;
+Utilizing these, we can implement the previous functions in a way that is debatably simpler;

 ```haskell
 natEq (x, y) = do